How to Write a Resume in 2026: Step-by-Step Guide with Examples

 Functional groups skills and achievements without dates attached to specific employers.
 Avoid this format — ATS systems frequently fail to parse it correctly, and recruiters are suspicious of it because it hides gaps and career progression.

 Combination (hybrid) opens with a strong skills or summary section, then lists work experience chronologically.
-This works well for career changers who want to lead with transferable skills while still showing a clear employment history.
+This works well for career changers who want to lead with transferable skills.
+For most candidates, the chronological format is the right choice.
+See our full guide to best resume format for a detailed breakdown.

 Step 2 — Add Your Contact Information